Skip to content

 Key Takeaways

-In a commercial lease, there will be rules about subletting in the lease agreement.
+In a commercial lease, the lease agreement will include rules on subletting.
 Subletting or underleasing is where a commercial tenant lets another business lease part or all of their commercial premises.
 A lease agreement will say if they can do this and any rules around it.

 There are three key points to note about subletting in a UK commercial lease.
 First, when a tenant decides to sublet, they create a sublease.
-Second, a commercial lease agreement will likely contain restrictions on subletting, which could prohibit it completely or create rules for it.
-Finally, when a tenant makes a sublease or underlease, the landlord may require specific provisions to enforce directly against the sub-tenant.
+Second, a commercial lease agreement will likely contain restrictions on subletting, which may prohibit it entirely or impose rules.
+Finally, when a tenant makes a sublease or underlease, the landlord may require specific provisions to enforce directly against the subtenant.

 Register for our free webinars